arturictus/erlash/README.md

 # Erlash

-Erlash is a easy way to create meaningful errors.
+Erlash, errors that make sense.
-The ruby implementation for errors is hard and tedious to create errors that explain what exactly the error was.
+The ruby implementation for errors is tedious and makes it hard to write descriptive errors.
 In production you can find errors that do not explain the context and gives you no clue what's going on.

 You can find errors like: